+4.1.
 Phonological reorganisation

-In Ladd et al. (1999) the rather general observations in investigations of the effects of speech rate on intonation were criticised:
+In a recent article Ladd et al. (1999) criticise the rather general observations in investigations of the effects of speech rate on intonation:

 "Relative number of prosodic boundaries and relative F0 level are global properties of contours, and it is therefore difficult to incorporate the findings (...) into a quantitative model.
 In particular, knowing about such global effects is of little or no use for predicting or modeling the effect of changes in speech rate on the detailed course of F0 in individual pitch accents."